wildjames/lfit_python/README.md

 ## TODO
 - AIES samplers are likely not suitable for parameter spaces with N > ~5.
 Should we move to a different algorithm?
 - The `emcee` implimentation of parallel tempering is deprecated.
 [This](https://github.com/willvousden/ptemcee) branch is now the preferred one to use, and needs to be integrated into `lfit_python`.
+- The `watchparams` branch is now broken, due to the migration to the node tree.
+This needs porting over to the new version.